datacite/homepage/source/feemodel.html.md

 Payments can be made either via bank wire transfer, check or credit card.

-DataCite invoices annually at the beginning of the year.
-Direct Member and Consortium Organizations that join DataCite during the calendar year will be charged pro-rated fees based on the month joined.
-The DOI fee will be billed based on an DOI estimate for the first year.
-For Consortia where the fee cap applied, the invoice will be based on the relevant fee cap.
+DataCite invoices annually at the beginning of the calendar year.
+Direct Members and Consortium Organizations that join DataCite during the calendar year will be charged pro-rated fees based on the month joined.
+The DOI fee will be billed based on their DOI estimate for the first year.
+There will be no credit if you register less nor an additional charge if you register more DOIs.
+For Consortia where the fee cap applies, the invoice will be based on the relevant fee cap.